lucasrla/remarks/README.md

 Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and [Shapely](https://github.com/Toblerity/Shapely), there is no need to install `imagemagick`, `opencv`, or any additional image library.
 Both PyMuPDF and Shapely have pre-built wheels [[1](https://pypi.org/project/PyMuPDF/1.18.4/#files), [2](https://pypi.org/project/Shapely/1.7.1/#files)] for several platforms (macOS, Linux, Windows) and recent Python versions, so their installation should be easy and smooth for most setups.

-I use `remarks` with a [reMarkable 1](https://remarkable.com/store/remarkable) tablet running software version `2.4.1.30` on macOS Catalina (`10.15.x`) with CPython `3.8.x`.
-I don't have other machines to test it thoroughly, but I expect `remarks` to work just fine in all the common setups, including with [remarkable 2](https://remarkable.com/store/remarkable-2/).
+I use `remarks` with a [reMarkable 1](https://remarkable.com/store/remarkable) tablet running software version `2.5.0.27` on macOS Catalina (`10.15.x`) with CPython `3.8.x`.
+I don't have other devices to test it thoroughly, but I expect `remarks` to work just fine in all common setups, including with [remarkable 2](https://remarkable.com/store/remarkable-2/).

-Help me keep track of `remarks` compatibility across different setups:
+Incidentally, please help me keep track of `remarks` compatibility across different setups:

-- If it is working well for you, [please make a quick comment in this discussion thread mentioning your setup](https://github.com/lucasrla/remarks/discussions/8)
+- If it is working well for you, [make a quick comment with your setup](https://github.com/lucasrla/remarks/discussions/8)
--  If you ran into any problems, do [raise an issue](https://github.com/lucasrla/remarks/issues/new/choose)
+- If you run into any problems, [raise an issue](https://github.com/lucasrla/remarks/issues/new/choose)

 If [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) is available on your computer, `remarks` may (optionally) use it to OCR PDFs before extracting their highlighted text.